+While casement and slider sash windows have different applications, they each have unique values and prices.
+Slider windows operate by sliding the sash from side to side, providing maximum ventilation and an unobstructed view.
 Casement windows are suited for tall openings and feature a compression seal that saves energy and offers better security than slider windows.
 The difference in price for both window options is reflected in performance.
 If you want the most efficient window with a higher Energy Star rating, go for casement windows.
 If you want a cheaper option, slider sash windows work just fine.

 Casement vs sliding window cost?

+It’s difficult to determine the exact price of any windows, as the price depends on variables such as framing materials, size, specifications, and glass type.
 For timber windows, 600 x 900, the average cost of sash window is around £1450-£1750 and casement window cost £850-900.
 For a bigger window of 1200 x 1200, timber windows cost £1,500-1800 for sash windows and £850-£970 for casement windows.
 The price rises to £14,000 or more if they’re windows for a 4-bedroom house.
 We’ve also factored in the money it would cost to install the window units.

 What are the benefits of energy-efficient windows?

 You’ve probably heard that energy-efficient windows are the way to go for ceiling fans, dryers and dishwashers, as it’s the best way to save money on energy bills and play your part in protecting our environment.
 A few benefits of energy-efficient windows include:

 Saving money on heating and cooling bills.
 Reducing your carbon footprint on the environment as less fossil fuels are burned.
 UV-ray protection that prevents paper, fabrics, furniture and carpet from fading with its coating that blocks ultraviolet rays.
 Low maintenance cost.
 Reducing outside noise.